emu-russia/pureikyubu/README.md

 ![PNG](/Docs/ScreenShots/Bootrom_NTSC_Dolwin.png)

-Dolwin is an emulator of Nintendo GameCube console.
+Dolwin is work-in-progress emulator of Nintendo GameCube console.
-This platform is based on PowerPC-derivative processor, produced by IBM Corp. and codenamed Gekko.
-Dolwin mainly purposed to emulate homebrewn applications.

-Emulator is using such techinques as interpreter and just-in-time compiler (TODO).
-It has debugger interface to trace emulated application.
-Dolwin has friendly user interface and file list selector.

-Dolwin supports high-level emulation (known as HLE) of GameCube operating system and some additional system calls.

-Dolwin is composed as project for Microsoft Visual Studio.
-Main language is simplified C++, with some x86/x64 assembly optimizations.

-(Readme from SourceForge)
+The goal of the emulator is to research the hardware features of GameCube and reverse engineer technologies used to develop games for this platform.
+GameCube is the hardware masterpiece of Nintendo engineers and it's a pleasure to explore this device and discover something new for yourself.

+This project is revived from 2004 in 2020.

 ## Building

 Build using Visual Studio 2019.
 To build, open Dolwin.sln and click Build.

-Temporary files will be in the Output folder.

 The executable will be at the root (Dolwin.exe).